Rudy-Dev/Trial/README.md

 # Some code

-Everything should work, if not make issue and we are going to figure it out.
+Everything should work, if not make an issue and we are going to figure it out.

 I'm going to rewrite the thing soon,